jakatsa/miniecommfrontend/README.md

 - **Implemented Features**:

-  - Product listing and filtering on the client side.
+  - Product listing,shopping cart and filtering on the client side.

 - **Planned Features**:
-  - Vendor-side functionality, shopping cart, checkout, and payment system.
+  - Vendor-side functionality, checkout, and payment system.

 ---